Advancing the green agenda through open innovation

 Sustainable living – GeoBarrier System

 With climate change and increase in intense rainfall in Singapore, there is a need to mitigate potential extreme weather events such as flooding.
 To address slope failures during heavy downpours, the Housing Development Board (HDB) and Nanyang Technological University (NTU) developed a GeoBarrier System (GBS).
-Through the Cool Ideas Enterprise, an open innovation initiative by HDB, and supported by ESG, Hocklim Engineering collaborated with HDB and NTU to further enhance the reliability and productivity of GBS deployment to improve residents’ living environments.
+Through the Cool Ideas Enterprise, an open innovation initiative by HDB, and supported by Enterprise SG, Hocklim Engineering collaborated with HDB and NTU to further enhance the reliability and productivity of GBS deployment to improve residents’ living environments.

 Figure 2 and 3: GeoBarrier System Layers; Deployment of GBS in estate with carpark Source: Hocklim Engineering